flutter/gallery/README.md

 2. Create tag on master branch after the version is bumped.
-This will start a Github Actions job that will create a release draft with desktop applications and apk included.
+This will start a Github Actions job that will create a release draft with desktop applications and apk included, and deploy the web application to Firebase.
    ```bash
    git pull upstream master
    git tag v2.3
    git push upstream v2.3
    ```

-3. Publish the firebase hosted web release.
-    * Log in to the account that has write access to `gallery-flutter-dev` with `firebase login`
-    * `flutter build web`
-    * `firebase deploy -P prod` to deploy to production (equivalent to `firebase deploy`).
-    * `firebase deploy -P staging` to deploy to staging.
-Check with the team to see if the staging instance is currently used for a special purpose.

-4. Publish the Android release
+3. Publish the Android release
     * Ensure you have the correct signing certificates.
     * Create the app bundle with `flutter build appbundle`.
     * Upload to the Play store console.
     * Publish the Play store release.

-5. Go to Releases and see the latest draft.
+4. Go to Releases and see the latest draft.
     * Update the description to include what changes have been done since the last release.
     * Publish the release.